django-import-export/django-import-export/docs/advanced_usage.rst

 By default, ``ForeignKeyWidget`` will use 'pk' as the lookup field, hence we have to pass 'name' as the lookup field.
 This relies on 'name' being a unique identifier for the related model instance, meaning that a lookup on the related table using the field value will return exactly one result.

+This is implemented as a ``Model.objects.get()`` query, so if the instance in not uniquely identifiable based on the given arg, then the import process will raise either ``DoesNotExist`` or ``MultipleObjectsReturned`` errors.

 See also :ref:`advanced_usage:Creating non existent relations`.

 Refer to the :class:`~.ForeignKeyWidget` documentation for more detailed information.